Sliding-Window Thompson Sampling for Non-Stationary Settings: Proofs

-Let's evaluate what happens when $\mathcal{C}_2$ holds true, that are the only cases in which the summands within the summation in \ref{eq:B2} are different from zero.
+Let us evaluate what happens when $\mathcal{C}2$ holds true, that are the only cases in which the summands within the summation in Equation~\eqref{eq:B2} are different from zero.
 We derive a bound for $(**)$ for large $j$ as imposed by condition $\mathcal{C}2$.
-Consider then an arbitrary instantiation in which $T_{i^*,t,\tau}=j\ge L_i(\tau)$ (as dictated by $\mathcal{C}2$):
+Consider then an arbitrary instantiation in which $N_{i^*(t),t,\tau}=j\ge\omega$ (as dictated by $\mathcal{C}2$):